 Where you get your card

-In person at Student Services & Financial Support desk in the University Centre 2nd floor during open hours.
+In person at the Student Services desk in the University Centre 2nd floor during open hours.
 When you apply, you'll be asked to provide your UBC student number and one piece of government-issued photo identification, i.e., driver's license, provincial/state identification, or passport.
 Your photo will be taken and your card will be issued while you wait.
 Hats and/or sunglasses must be removed for the photo.

 There are several funding options to help you pay for your university education – some require applications while others are assessed automatically.
 Some of the major funding options include student loans, bursaries, and scholarships.
 For up-to-date information or to see whether you are eligible for financial assistance, visit the Student Financial Assistance & Awards office in the Student Services Building or check the Awards, Fees & Finances website.
 If you are being sponsored for your tuition (i.e., by your band, a Metis association, etc.), your band or Aboriginal association will need to fill out a Sponsorship Third-Party Billing Form.
 For more information please contact Aboriginal Programs and Services.